100 SCHOOL DISTRICT

 Filing a Complaint

 Individuals who feel that they have been harassed or bullied may file a complaint with the superintendent or superintendent’s designee.
-The complain form is available at www.wapello.csd.org
+The complaint form is available at www.wapello.csd.org

 An alternate investigator will be designated in the event it is claimed that the superintendent or superintendent’s designee committed the alleged bullying or harassment or some other conflict of interest exists.
 Complaints shall be filed within 10 days of the event giving rise to the complaint or from the date the Complainant could reasonably become aware of such occurrence.
 The Complainant will state the nature of the complaint and the remedy requested.
 The Complainant shall receive assistance as needed.